dstar55/docker-hello-world-spring-boot/README.md

 $ docker build -t="hello-world-java" .
 ```

->Note:if you run this command for first time it will take some time in oredr to download base image from [DockerHub](https://hub.docker.com/)
+>Note:if you run this command for first time it will take some time in order to download base image from [DockerHub](https://hub.docker.com/)

 #####Run Docker image
 ```